RESEARCH STARTER

 Where found: Legally sold in the form of cigarettes and cigars.

 At risk: All users of smoking tobacco are at risk of developing cancer.
-As of 2021, the US Centers for Disease Control and Prevention (CDC) estimated 28.3 million adults in the United States were smokers.
+According to data from 2021, the US Centers for Disease Control and Prevention (CDC) estimates 28.3 million adults in the United States are smokers.
 This, however, was down from 40 million adults in 2017.
 In 2021, 11.5% of U.S. adults consumed cigarettes.
 Similar numbers from 2015 showed that about 15.1 percent of all U.S. adults smoked, which was down from 20.9 percent in 2005.
 The use of tobacco products varies with gender, age, and racial and ethnic background.
 More men smoke (13.1%) than women (10.1 %).
 Smoking is less common among adults ages eighteen to twenty-four (5.3%), twenty-five to forty-four (12.6 %), and forty-five to sixty-four (14.9%) than among those over age sixty-five (8.3%).
 Overall smoking rates are highest among non-Hispanic American Indians and Alaska natives (14.9%), non-Hispanic multiple-race individuals (12.9% ), non-Hispanic blacks (11.7%), and non-Hispanic whites (14.9%).
 Smoking rates are also higher among those with a graduate education degree certificate (GED) or no high school diploma than those with any higher education level.
-In addition, people living below the poverty level, people with a disability or limitation, and LGBTQ individuals all experience higher rates of tobacco smoking.
+In

 Inhalation of sidestream smoke also increases cancer risk.
 More than 126 million nonsmoking Americans, including children, are regularly exposed to secondhand smoke, and more than 34,000 nonsmoking American adults and approximately 400 infants die each year due to factors associated with secondhand smoke.